a history close

 An intuition that led to the birth of a process indispensable to the evolution of human civilization: vegetable tanning.

 Leather was used as harness for horses and working animals, sandals, belts, saddle bags, quivers, accessories for weapons including shields and armors, book covers.
 It was also a material to be found in industrial machines and even in XX century tanks.

 The Sumerians were among the first populations to systematically tan skins, for which they used various methods (aldehydes, essential oils) and Galls Tannin.

 The techniques of vegetable tanning were later perfected by the Babylonians, the Egyptians and the Persians, who used plant extracts both for tanning and for the dyeing of skins.

 The Medieval and Renaissance tanneries continued the tradition of the tanning bath, meaning that the hides were immersed in a solution of tannin and water for weeks

 At the Medici court, for example, it was required by law for the hides to be left in contact with tannin for at least 8 weeks, under penalty of 2 écus per hide.

 The vegetable tanning bath is an artisan process that takes from 4 to 6 weeks.
 A length of time that did not meet the new production needs.

 Tanneries started to feel the need for an innovation able to guarantee a quality product in a shorter time.

 Today, tannin is used successfully in a variety of applications.
 But it continues to be the undisputed protagonist of the vegetable tanning process, an ancient artisan tradition that still today is based on the same methods used during the Middle Ages and the Renaissance.
-A process able to provide high quality leather, that can last over time and has a surprising quality: antibacterial capacity.
+A process able to provide high quality leather, that can last over time.